Social and Behavioral Sciences

 - Identifying and understanding the behavioral factors associated with the onset and course of illness

 - Research on the effects of illness or physical condition on behavioral and social functioning

 - Research on health promotion and disease prevention

 - Research on institutional and organizational influences on health

-To find out more about the ways behavioral and social research is being integrated into IRP programs, visit the Behavioral and Social Sciences Research Interest Group.
+To find out more about the ways behavioral and social research is being integrated into IRP programs, visit any of the Social and Behavioral Sciences Interest Groups.